ClementTariel/greenAI/README.md

 Note that to use most of the profilers you will need to run your script with root privileges.

-The greenAI.py script can be used as a test (to make sure ther are no import errors for example).
+The greenAI.py script can be used as a test (to make sure there are no import errors for example).

 ## how to add new model type and new profilers